-If a specific member's integrity, character, or motives are characterized, assailed, questioned, or impugned by another member during a Council meeting, the member may request permission from the Presiding Officer to address the Council on a question of personal privilege.
-The member shall be granted permission to address Council for up to two minutes, but the Presiding Officer may call that member out of order if the Presiding Officer determines no grounds exist for the question of personal privilege.
+If a specific Council member's integrity, character, or motives are characterized, assailed, questioned, or impugned by another Council member during a Council meeting, the Council member may request permission from the Chair to address the Council on a question of personal privilege.
+The requesting Council member shall be granted permission to address Council for up to two minutes, unless the Chair determines no grounds exist for the question of personal privilege, in which case the Chair may declare the requesting Council member out of order.

-RULE 11 - Resolutions and Motions to Be Made In Writing
+MEETING RULE 11 - Resolutions and Motions to Be Made in Writing

 Every resolution and ordinance shall be in writing.
 Resolution titles shall, unless impractical or required by law, be twenty (20) words or less and describe in plain language the subject matter thereof.
-When any motion has been made and seconded, it shall be stated by the Chair and shall not be withdrawn thereafter except by consent of the majority of the members of the Council present.
+The City Administrator may, at their discretion, include the fiscal or administrative impact of any resolution.
+When any motion has been made and seconded, it shall be stated by the Chair and shall not be withdrawn thereafter except by consent of the majority of the Council members present.

-RULE 12 - Motion to Lay on the Table
+MEETING RULE 12 - Motion to Lay on the Table

-A motion to table shall only be in order "when something else of immediate urgency has arisen or when something else needs to be addressed before consideration of the pending question is resumed" (RROR Newly Revised in Brief, p.
-119) and the name of the person making the motion and the rationale for tabling should appear in the minutes.
+A motion to table shall only be in order "when something else of immediate urgency has arisen or when something else needs to be addressed before consideration of the pending question is resumed" and is not debatable (Robert's Rules of Order Newly Revised 12th Edition, Section 17).
+The name of the person making the motion and the rationale for tabling should appear in the minutes.
+A tabled item that remains on the table at the end of the next regular meeting shall be considered abandoned and may not be the subject of a motion to take from the table.

-Rule 12A - Motion to Postpone Definitely
+MEETING Rule 12A - Motion to Postpone Definitely